Grahams Bodycare Supply Chain Reengineering Case Study

 Grahams' original warehousing facility comprised a single storey 100,000 ft2 distribution centre and a 39,000 ft2 bulk storage centre with 10,000 pallet spaces in the High Bay; a team of 70 serviced the orders using a range of mechanical handling equipment across two eight-hour shifts each day.
 The picking operation involved batch picking orders onto conveyors and then using a simple mechanical sorter to separate individual store orders.
 A number of operational issues had developed that needed to be addressed.

 The company found that incoming product was not 100 per cent checked at carton level, increasing the risk of signing for goods that had not been received.
-Inners picking on walkways was creating large amounts of plastic and cardboard waste that was untidy and labour intensive to collect.
+Inners picking on walkways was creating large amounts of plastic and cardboard waste, this was untidy and labour intensive to collect.
 Plus the walkway layout meant that the distances to pick orders were often excessive and there was a bottleneck at the point of scanning prior to sortation.

 The sensible option was to solve all the operational issues by re-configuring the entire warehouse system and in the process, exploring the opportunities for moving to a more cost and space efficient site.
 In redesigning the warehousing function, it became clear to Grahams that they could save space, time and money by moving to a cross-docking solution.

 Cross-docking is an increasingly common logistics technique that rapidly consolidates shipments from multiple sources in order to gain economies of scale in outbound delivery.
 It essentially eliminates the inventory-holding function of a warehouse while still allowing it to serve its consolidation and shipping functions.
-Crucially, the incoming shipments are transferred directly onto outbound delivery vehicles to satisfy waiting orders without storing them in between: cross-docked deliveries are typically processed in as little as one hour of delivery.
-This effectively turns the warehouse into a giant conveyor that is constantly processing orders and replenishment, minimising a company's capital outlay on static stock that's more usually stored in the High Bay.
+Crucially, the incoming shipments are transferred directly to outbound delivery vehicles to satisfy waiting orders without storing them in between cross-docked deliveries are typically processed in as little as one hour of delivery.
+This effectively turns the warehouse into a giant conveyor that is constantly processing orders and replenishment, minimising a company's capital outlay on the static stock that's more usually stored in the High Bay.

 Cross-docking not only ensures one can deliver Just-in-Time (JIT) replenishment at the store or customer level: it also enables the creation of a JIT warehouse that's more efficient with space, resources and capital.